practicalli/clojure-web-services/create-a-webserver-with-ring/namespaces.md

  (:require '[clojure.string :refer :all))
 ```

+> ####Hint::Dependency conflicts - avoid the `use` function
+> The `use` function and `:use` within an `ns` definition are seen as a bad practice and should be avoided.
+>
-> ####Hint:: You may see `use` or `:use` in earlier Clojure code.
-Although this still works, it includes everything from the other namespace into your current one.
-This is seen as a bad practice, especially when writing libraries, as you can end up including a great many unused functions into the namespace.
+> The `use` function includes all the functions as if they had been written in the  including a great many unused functions into the namespace.
+It will also pull in all the other namespace functions that each namespace included.
+>
 > As Clojure is typically composed of many libraries, its prudent to only include the specific things you need from another namespace.
 This also helps reduce conflicts when including multiple libraries in your project.